Movie critics gush over Tom Cruise's return in 'Top Gun' sequel

 LOS ANGELES, May 12 (Reuters) - It took Tom Cruise 36 years to head back to the danger zone to bring a "Top Gun" sequel to the screen, and the first reviews from movie critics said it was well worth the wait.

-"Top Gun: Maverick" earned a 96% positive rating on the Rotten Tomatoes review aggregation website among 57 reviews as of Thursday.
+"Top Gun: Maverick" earned a 96% positive rating on the Rotten Tomatoes review aggregation website, which had collected 75 reviews as of Thursday afternoon.
 The movie debuts in theaters on May 27.

 Cruise returns in the film as Pete Mitchell, the cocky Navy pilot, codenamed Maverick, who has never risen through the ranks because of his penchant for bucking authority.